sr-lab/iris-jellyfish/README.md

-# Atomic Postconditions: Resourceful Reasoning beyond Linearization Points
+# Resourceful Reasoning beyond Linearisation Points
-## Formal Verification of the Lazy JellyFish Skip List in Iris
+## A Reinterpretation of Logical Atomicity in Iris

-Artifact which extends the atomic triples from Iris with atomic postconditions, containing mechanized proofs for our elaborate case study: the Lazy JellyFish skip list, a concurrent map implementation.
-We also present the proofs for a simpler lazy set data structure to showcase how our arguments evolve from a simple linked list to a complex skip list.
-To compile this Coq development, simply run `make`.
+An alternative definition of logical atomicity where the public state is accessible _after_ the linearisation point.
+Using the Iris definition of atomic updates, we define _atomic invariants_: atomic updates that allow the $\alpha$ resource to be accessed after obtaining $\beta$ via a subsequent atomic update.
+This artifact contains mechanised proofs for a number of case studies, ranging from a simple spin lock to a complex skip list implementation for concurrent maps with version control.

 ### Prerequisites
 This development is known to compile with

-- Coq 8.19.1
+- Rocq 9.1.0
-- Iris 4.2.0
+- Iris 4.4.0

+To compile this Rocq development, simply run `make`.

 ### Directory Structure
-The `lib/` directory contains definitions and lemmas required for both structures.
+The `lib/` directory contains useful definitions and lemmas not available in Rocq-std++ or Iris.

-- `argmax.v`: Definition of and facts about the `argmax` resource algebra.
+- `argmax.v`: Definition of the `argmax` resource algebra.
 - `gmap.v`: Additional facts about the `gmap` resource algebra.
-- `zrange.v`: Definition of and facts about sets containing a range of integers.
+- `zrange.v`: Definition of sets containing a range of integers.

-The `atomic/` directory contains an alternative definition of logical atomicity in Iris.
+The `atomic/` directory contains our novel definition of logical atomicity.

-- `update.v`: Definition of and facts about atomic updates.
-We extend the previous definition by defining atomic postconditions.
+- `invariant.v`: Definition of atomic invariants.
-- `weakestpre.v`: Definition of and facts about atomic triples based on the new definition of atomic updates.
-These triples also support private postconditions.
+- `triple.v`: Definition of atomic triples based on atomic invariants.
-- `proofmode.v`: Ensures that the `awp_apply` tactic refers to the new definition for atomic triples.
-- `lock.v`: Alternative logically atomic specification for locks without the use of an invariant.

-The `lazy_list/` and `jelly_fish/` directories contain the proofs for the lazy set and JellyFish map, respectively.
+The `examples/` directory contains proofs of correctness using our new atomic triples for concurrent data structures, including an alternative logically atomic specification for locks in `locks/` without the use of an invariant.
+The `lazy_list/` and `jelly_fish/` directories contain the proofs for a lazy set and a lazy JellyFish map, respectively.
 Each of these directories is structured as:

 - `code.v`: File with code for the data structure.
 - `inv.v`: File describing the invariant resources.